After the birth

 Our specialist baby photographers from “Endlich da” (“Here at last”) will photograph your baby on request.

-During the recent lockdown period visitors were strictly forbidden and we found that women recovered much more quickly after childbirth, and experienced significantly fewer difficulties with breastfeeding.
+During the lockdown periods due to the coronavirus pandemic visitors were strictly forbidden and we found that women recovered much more quickly after childbirth, and experienced significantly fewer difficulties with breastfeeding.

 These observations are also reflected in the feedback from new mothers – families found the quiet and calm atmosphere in the postnatal period was a very positive experience.